Pill Splitting Can Save Money, But Talk to Your Doctor First

 Splitting—Not Safe for All Drugs

-The study determined the 265 drugs most frequently prescribed at the study hospital and nationally.
-About half of these drugs cannot be split.
+The study identified the 265 drugs most frequently prescribed at the study hospital and nationally.
+About half of the drugs cannot be split.
 These include drugs with the following characteristics:

 - Prepackaged pills, such as birth control pills

-- Pills with an enteric coating, which allows the drug to remain whole until it passes through the stomach to the intestine
+- Have an enteric coating, allowing the medication to remain whole until it passes through the stomach to the intestine

 Talk to Your Doctor Before You Split Pills